The taxation of the UK oil industry: an overview: other developments to the fiscal regime 1975 to 2014

 Developments to Petroleum Revenue Tax

-There have been three major changes to the PRT system, in addition to a range of smaller adjustments.
+There have been four major changes to the PRT system, in addition to a range of smaller adjustments.

 The Oil Taxation Act 1983 brought tariffs paid for the use of infrastructure linked to a field into the PRT regime.
 This reflected the increased sharing of assets between fields.
 Finance Act 2004 exempted from PRT tariff receipts for new fields and certain new assets from 9 April 2003.